lanl/invenio-memento-proxy/README.md

 		        #proxy_set_header X-Real_IP $remote_addr;
         }
 ```
+As a note if your want to config nginx with  location /caltech , change host = http://localhost/caltech in config.ini

 You also can configure  uWsgi with configuration file  and example of  uWsgi configuration  is `timegate.ini` in the `./timegate/conf` folder.
 Adapt  according  to your installation.